Follow TV Tropes

 • Adaptational Wimp: Several Dungeons & Dragons monsters have their offensive or defensive capabilities nerfed in this game.
 For example, the normally-incorporeal Shadows can be harmed by anyone, even those without magic weapons.

-• Adaptational Villainy: Jaraxle is listed as Neutral Evil even though the game uses 5th edition (where he is Chaotic Neutral) modules.
-He does act more chaotic neutral though.
+• Adaptational Villainy: Although the game uses 5th Edition modules, where Jarlaxle is considered Chaotic Neutral, the game lists him as Neutral Evil.
+His behavior does imply the former alignment, at least.
 And you could interpret his alignment from the book source material either way, depending on what game edition's standards you use.

-• Affably Evil: Many of the evil champions are pretty easygoing for being evil.
-Many of them even have the "Selflessness" feat as well.
+• Affably Evil: Many Evil champions are pretty easygoing for being evil; heck, plenty of them even have the "Selflessness" feat.

-• All There in the Manual: Celeste and Makos (and later Knox) are from the Neverwinter PC game.
-During one storyline in the game, Celeste gets raised as a zombie thanks to Makos which explains why she has a zombie skin.
+• All There in the Manual: Celeste and Makos (and, later, Sgt.
+Knox) are from the Neverwinter PC game.
+During one storyline in the game, Celeste gets raised as a zombie, thanks to Makos, which explains why she has a zombie skin in Idle Champions.
 The game does not say this in their bios.

 • If you haven't read the Legends of Baldur's Gate comic books, then some context relating to Delina (such as mentions of her brother) would be lost.